 The population of germs and bacteria can include E.coli, Streptococcus, Salmonella & Staphyloccus aureus, all potentially dangerous and contagious organisms.
-The same bacteria can be found on telephone headset voice tubes and ear cushions, but unlike a telephone handset, these are cheap to replace and renew, making headsets a healthier alternative.
+The same bacteria can be found on telephone headset booms and ear cushions.

 Hygiene is that branch of biology which designates the conditions upon which health depends and the means by which it may be sustained in all its virtue and purity.

 Good hygiene is an aid to health, beauty, comfort, and social interactions.
 It directly aids in disease prevention and/or disease isolation.